SoftUni-Internal/interactive-content/EN/00-Unit-Testing/02-Unit-Testing-With-Mocha-And-Chai.md

 This is done in the first line of code: `let assert = require("chai").assert;`

-For more information here is a link to the developer's web page: https://www.chaijs.com/api/
+For more information here is a [link](https://www.chaijs.com/api/) to the developer's web page.

 ```js
 let assert = require("chai").assert;